ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

    * Decided to create a multiplayer game with video feed.
    * Set up GitHub repository and familiarised ourselves with the platform.
    * Get user feedback

+### Relevant backlog items

+The following are a list of tasks and features that the team were tasked to deliver by the end of the sprint.

+    ```
+      → Backlog item: design and build start page
+      → Backlog item: add audio to start page
+      → Backlog item: start building games
+      → Backlog item: design backend

+    ```

 ### Evaluation of Sprint